ace-wg/pubsub-profile/draft-ietf-ace-pubsub-profile.md

 * The terms and concepts of pub/sub group communication, as described in {{I-D.ietf-core-coap-pubsub}}.
 * The terms and concepts described in CBOR {{RFC8949}} and COSE {{RFC9052}}{{RFC9053}}.

-A principal interested to participate in group communication as well as already participating as a group member is interchangeably denoted as "Client", "pub/sub client",  or "node".
+A principal interested to participate in group communication as well as already participating as a group member is interchangeably denoted as "Client", "pub/sub client" or "node".

 * Group: a set of nodes that share common keying material and security parameters to protect their communications with one another.
 That is, the term refers to a "security group".

-   This is not to be confused with an "application group", which has relevance at the application level and whose members are in this case the nodes acting as publishers and/or subscribers for a topic.
+This is not to be confused with an "application group", which has relevance at the application level and whose members are in this case the Clients acting as Publishers and/or Subscribers for a topic.

 # Application Profile Overview {#overview}

-This document describes how to use {{RFC9200}} and {{I-D.ietf-ace-key-groupcomm}} to perform authentication, authorization, and key distribution operations as overviewed in {{Section 2 of I-D.ietf-ace-key-groupcomm}}, where the considered group is the security group including the pub/sub Clients that exchange end-to-end protected content through the Broker.
+This document describes how to use {{RFC9200}} and {{I-D.ietf-ace-key-groupcomm}} to perform authentication, authorization, and key distribution operations as overviewed in {{Section 2 of I-D.ietf-ace-key-groupcomm}}, where the considered group is the security group composed of the pub/sub Clients that exchange end-to-end protected content through the Broker.

-Pub/sub Clients communicate within their application groups, each of which is mapped to a pub/sub topic.
-Depending on the application, a pub/sub topic may consist of one or more sub-topics, which may have their own sub-topics and so on, thus forming a hierarchy.
+Pub/sub Clients communicate within their application groups, each of which is mapped to a topic.
+Depending on the application, a topic may consist of one or more sub-topics, which may have their own sub-topics and so on, thus forming a hierarchy.
 A security group SHOULD be associated with a single application group.
 However, the same application group MAY be associated with multiple security groups.
 Further details and considerations on the mapping between the two types of groups are out of the scope of this document.

 This profile considers the architecture shown in {{archi}}.
 A Client can act as a Publisher, or a Subscriber, or both, e.g., by publishing to some topics and subscribing to others.
 However, for the simplicity of presentation, this profile describes Publisher and Subscriber Clients separately.

-Both Publishers and Subscribers Clients act as ACE Clients.
+Both Publishers and Subscribers act as ACE Clients.
 The Broker acts as an ACE RS, and corresponds to the Dispatcher in {{I-D.ietf-ace-key-groupcomm}}.
 The Key Distribution Center (KDC) also acts as an ACE RS, and builds on what is defined for the KDC in {{I-D.ietf-ace-key-groupcomm}}.
-From a high-level point of view, the Clients interact with the KDC in order to join security groups, upon which they obtain the group keying material to use for protecting and verifying the content published in the corresponding pub/sub topics and protected end-to-end.
+From a high-level point of view, the Clients interact with the KDC in order to join security groups and obtain the group keying material to protect end-to-end and verify the content published in the corresponding topics.

 ~~~~~~~~~~~~
              +---------------+   +--------------+